 While not every popular activity near Las Vegas is family-friendly, this one certainly is!
 If you’re planning on visiting Vegas with the kids in tow, visiting the Hoover Dam is interesting for the whole family.
 What’s more, it’s educational!
 If you’ll be in Vegas with the fam, and you’re unsure where to stay, check out our list of the best family-friendly hotels in Las Vegas.

-Alright, so now you know a little bit about the Hoover Dam tour and what it entails, but is it worth it to take a guided tour there?
-The answer is absolutely YES!
+So now you’re convinced how cool the dam is, but is it worth taking a guided tour there?
+The answer is: Absolutely, yes!
 There are several reasons why taking a guided tour to the Hoover Dam is much better than going on your own.

 The tour comes with a hotel pickup